overblog/GraphQLBundle/docs/validation/index.md

                     - Range: { min: 1900, max: today }
 ```

-The configuration above would produce object compositions as shown in the UML diagrams below:
+The configuration above would produce an object composition as shown in the UML diagram below:

 ![enter image description here](img/diagram_2.svg)

-> Note that the argument `address` in the object `Mutation` wasn't converted into an object, as it doesn't have the key `cascade`, but it will still be validated against the `Collection` constraint as an array.
+> Note: The argument `address` in the object `Mutation` wasn't converted into an object, as it doesn't have the key `cascade`, but it will still be validated against the `Collection` constraint as an array.

 ## Applying of validation constraints

-If you are familiar with Symfony Validator Сomponent, then you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
-Since each of your GraphQL types is represented by an object during the validation, you can also declare member constraints as well as class constraints.
+If you are familiar with Symfony Validator Сomponent, then you might know that constraints can have different
+[targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
+Since
+all input data is represented by objects during the validation, you can also declare member constraints as well as class
+constraints.

 There are 3 different methods to apply validation constraints:
 - List them directly in the type definitions with the `constraints` key.
 - Link to an existing class with the `link` key.
 - Delegate validation to a child type (input-object) with the `cascade` key.

-All 3 methods can be mixed.
-If you use only 1 method you can omit the corresponding key (short form).
-Only definitions of type `object` and `input-object` can have validation rules.
+All 3 methods can be mixed, but if you use only 1 method you can omit the corresponding key and type config directly
+under `validation`.

-### Listing constraints explicitly
+### Listing constraints directly
-The most straightforward way to apply validation constraints to input data is to list them under the `constraints` key.
+The most straightforward way to apply validation constraints is to list them under the `constraints` key.
+In the chapter
-In the chapter [Overview](#overview) this method has already been demonstrated.
+[Overview](#overview) this method has already been demonstrated.
 Follow the examples below to see how to use
 _only_ this method, as well as in combinations with [linking](#linking-to-class-constraints):

 #### object: